-This section of the Prospectus has been prepared for the purpose of meeting the specific financial product level disclosure requirements contained in SFDR.
+This section of the Prospectus and, where relevant, the Pre-Contractual Annexes have been prepared for the purpose of meeting the specific financial product level disclosure requirements contained in SFDR.

-It is noted that the regulatory technical standards to specify the details of the content and presentation of the information to be disclosed pursuant to SFDR have been delayed and were not issued when the relevant disclosure obligations in SFDR become effective.
+It is noted that the regulatory technical standards to specify the details of the content and presentation of the information to be disclosed under SFDR were delayed and were not issued when the relevant disclosure obligations in SFDR became effective.
+It is further noted that some matters of interpretation of SFDR remain open (subject to ongoing exchanges between the European Supervisory Authorities and the European Commission).